RetroReversing/retroReversing/categories/misc/Magazines.md

 Title | Notes
 ---|---
-3D Artist | UK magazine
-3D World | Global magazine from ? until ?
+3D Artist | UK magazine published by Imagine Publishing from 2009 until December 2019 3D World | Global magazine from ? until ?
 Computer Artist | USA magazine From 1994 until?
 Published by PennWell Publishing Company Computer Arts | UK magazine from 1995 until 2020 but was also published globally